nidor1998/s3sync/README.md

 It mainly depends on the number of workers and multipart chunk size.
 The default setting uses only about 500MB of maximum memory for any object size or number of objects.
 - Incremental transfer(Normal transfer)
 Transfer only modified objects.
-If the object is not modified, it is skipped.
+If the object modification time is newer than the target object, the object is transferred.
 Incremental transfer can be resumed from the last checkpoint.
 Checking of modified objects is very fast.